-Characteristic flow curves demonstrated consistent significant increases in blood flow from baseline levels to post-heat provocation levels in all three subgroups (Figure 13) on average and for all individual patients (Figures 14, 15).
-LDF coupled with local LHT was used to estimate skin microcirculation post-provocation reserve capacity function per patient, which is graphically demonstrated in Figure 15.
+Characteristic flow curves demonstrated consistent significant increases in blood flow from baseline levels to post-heat provocation levels in all three subgroups on average and for all individual patients.
+LDF coupled with local LHT was used to estimate skin microcirculation post-provocation reserve capacity function per patient.